leonelcaroc/leonelcaroc/README.md

 - 🌱 I’m knowledgeable in **NextJS, NuxtJS, SQL, MongoDB, NodeJS, and GoLang**

-- 💬 Ask me about **backend endineering, database structure or frontend architecture**
+- 💬 Ask me about **backend engineering, database structure or frontend architecture**

 - 📫 How to reach me **leonelcaroc25@gmail.com**